sahithijarugula/URLShortener/README.md

 # URLShortener
 URLShortener assignment for Yello Summer 2023 Internship Position

-# How to Run
+## How to Run
 The URLShortenerProgram is a ruby on rails program.
-If you copy this repository into
+If you copy this repository and go into the URLShortenerProgram directory, you can run the command rails server (or a similar command depending on the version of ruby on rails you have installed).